 Plan a runway show and work behind the scenes at fashion events around the country in the fashion and retail program.
 In this fashion merchandising degree program, you will gain in-depth knowledge in both fashion and business.
 So when you graduate, you can pursue a variety of important fashion merchandising jobs.

-What you’ll learn in the fashion merchandising degree program
+What you’ll learn in the fashion and retail program

 - Managing the operations and finances of an organization

 - Fashion marketing, retail buying, forecasting, inventory replenishment and styling

 Learning doesn’t get more innovative than this.